opensafely-core/ehrql/docs/quick-start.md

 ```

 ### Add a dummy data file
-This is a CSV file of the dummy data to use with databuilder.
+This is a CSV file of the dummy data to use with ehrql.
 It needs to
 be placed at the path specified above.